-The expected rate of credit loss for the above respective account aging intervals (excluding abnormal receivables that are Recognized 100%), Not overdue and Overdue within 90 days: $0\% \sim 5\%$ , Overdue $90 \sim 365$ days: $25\% \sim 50\%$ , Overdue 365 or more days: The risk of expected credit loss for the Company's non-overdue accounts receivable is very low; For the part of overdue accounts receivable as of the balance sheet date, after considering other credit enhancing guarantees, subsequent receipts and offset conditions and other reasonable and verifiable information, the Company determines that there is no material change in the credit quality, and there is also no significant increase in credit risk after initial recognition.
-Therefore, the Company's management expects that such accounts receivable are not subjected to material credit loss due to default from the transaction parties.
-Therefore, allowance for losses was not adjusted.
+The expected rate of credit loss for the above respective account aging intervals (excluding abnormal receivables that are recognized 100%), Not overdue and Overdue within 90 days: $0\% \sim 5\%$ , Overdue $90 \sim 365$ days: $25\% \sim 50\%$ , Overdue 365

-2. The Company adopts the simplified method in applying IFRS 9 and Recognizes allowance for the uncollectable accounts based on the expected credit loss during the existing period.
-The expected credit loss during the existing period is computed using provision matrix, after considering the customer's past default records, history of past receipts, condition of increase in deferred payments that exceed the average credit period, the customer's present financial condition, and changes and prospective of observable country-wide or regional economic conditions and other prospective considerations.
+2. The Company adopts the simplified method in applying IFRS 9 and recognizes allowance for the uncollectable accounts based on the expected credit loss during the existing period.
+The expected credit loss during the existing period is computed using provision matrix, after considering the customer's past defaulted records, history of past receipts, condition of increase in deferred payments that exceed the average credit period, the customer's present financial condition, and changes and prospective of observable country-wide or regional economic conditions and other prospective considerations.
 Since the Company's past credit loss experience shows that there was no significant difference in the types of loss among the different groups of customers, the provision matrix does not further distinguish these customer groups but only sets the expected rate of credit loss based on number of overdue days of the accounts receivable and actual conditions.
 The Company does not hold any collateral for the accounts receivable.

-If there is evidence shows that the transaction party has severe financial difficulties, and the Company could not be reasonably expected to recover the amounts, the Company would Recognize 100% loss allowance or direct write off of the related accounts receivable.
+If there is evidence shows that the transaction party has severe financial difficulties, and the Company could not be reasonably expected to recover the amounts, the Company would recognize 100% loss allowance or direct write off of the related accounts receivable.
 However, the Company would still continue the collection activities, and any recovered amount is recorded in profit or loss.